 1.12 Our Relationship With You

-By opening an Account, we are establishing an Account relationship with you and committing to act in good faith and to the exercise of ordinary care in our dealings with you as defined by the Uniform Commercial Code as adopted by the State of Virginia.
+good faith and to the exercise of ordinary care in our dealings with you as defined by the Uniform Commercial Code as adopted by the Commonwealth of Virginia.
 This Agreement and the Account relationship do not create a fiduciary relationship or any other special relationship between you and us.

 1.13 Third-Party Service Providers